 As soon as you get your Confirmation Letter you are eligible to access certain rights, including access to the coverage of your material needs, and access to public healthcare services.

-As soon as you have applied for asylum, and received your Confirmation Letter, you will need to apply for a medical card at the Ministry of Health, or the General Hospital in your district in order to have access to the public healthcare system.
-Download the application form for a medical card here.
+After applying for asylum, and receiving your Confirmation Letter, you will need to apply for a medical card at the Ministry of Health, or the General Hospital in your district, in order to have access to the public healthcare system.
+For more information and to download the application form for a medical card see here.
 When you go to submit your application, you must have your Confirmation Letter with you.

 During the period that you are waiting to receive your medical card, the Ministry of Health has announced that, effective 2nd May 2022, asylum-seekers can access healthcare at the public hospitals by presenting their Confirmation of Submission of an Application for International Protection (Confirmation Letter).
 This policy will be in effect for one year from the date of issuance of the Confirmation Letter.